Secret Service says officers fatally shot a person who fired at them near White House

 “During the shooting, a bystander was also struck by gunfire.
 It remains unclear whether the bystander was struck by the suspect’s initial gunfire or during the subsequent exchange of gunfire,” the spokesperson added.

 Secret Service personnel were not injured, and President Donald Trump was in the residence and unaffected, the spokerson said.
-He’s been briefed on the incident by the Secret Service, a White House official said.
+He was briefed on the incident by the Secret Service, a White House official said.

 The bystander is in critical condition, according to a law enforcement official.